-Adjustment of relative time between all elements of the detection system is necessary in order to be able to reconstruct the place of interaction of the gamma photon with the scintillator, as well as the location of positronelectron annihilation.
-The time synchronization of the J-PET tomograph prototype has been divided into two stages (see Fig. 4):
+Adjustment of relative time between all elements of the detection system is necessary in order to be able to reconstruct the place of interaction of the gamma photon with the scintillator and the location of positron-electron annihilation.
+The time synchronization of the J-PET tomograph prototype has been divided into two stages (see Fig. 5):

-- time tuning of a single detection module, - mutual time coordination of all detection modules.
+- 1) time tuning of a single-detection module; - 2) mutual time coordination of all detection modules.